marouanekhabbaz/GrubDash-Back-end/README.md

 # GrubDash-Back-end
 This repo is the backend App for GrubDash!
-As another developer works on the design and frontend experience, I set up an API and building out specific routes so that the frontend developers can demo some initial design ideas.
+As another developer works on the design and frontend experience I set up an API and building out specific routes so that the frontend developers can demo some initial design ideas.

 # Installation